 Many hamsters will gnaw on the bars of the cage, but if a hamster has nothing to gnaw on to keep its teeth in trim, the hamster’s teeth may overgrow and can puncture the mouth or jaw, which would lead to the hamster not being able to eat properly and the hamster starves to death.

-If your hamster's teeth become overgrown, take the hamster to a vet and the vet may show you how to trim the hamster’s teeth if they overgrow again.
+If your hamster's teeth become overgrown the vet may trim them for you and the s/he may also show you how to trim the hamster’s teeth if they overgrow again.

 How to Clip your Hamster's Overgrown Teeth

 The hamster’s teeth can be clipped using a pair of nail clippers but care must be taken to avoid cutting the hamster’s tongue or cheek.
 When you trim the hamster's teeth, you have to stay calm since the hamster would sense your tension and become agitated.

 To clip your hamster's teeth, hold the hamster by a good scruff of neck forcing the hamster to 'smile' and ensuring that the hamster remains still.
 Place the nail clippers around the tooth to be cut, ensuring that the blade behind the tooth is pressed firmly and trim the hamster’s teeth.

 Why Hamsters' Teeth May Break

 Hamsters' teeth may break more easily if the diet is low in calcium and dog biscuits are a good source of calcium.
 Giving the hamster only sunflower seeds in its diet, will not provide it with the correct amount of calcium.
 Therefore, feeding your hamster a good diet including a good hamster food mix is very important.